Jadens-arc/Scripty/README.md

-auto-complete | Toggle for smart completion of code run-lock | Toggle for run lock which disables editing of code while code is running clear-on-run | Toggle for clearing terminal when program is ran compilers | **WORK IN PROGRESS**  Specifies the commands used to run code for certain languages
+auto-complete | Toggle for smart completion of code run-lock | Toggle for run lock which disables editing of code while code is running clear-on-run | Toggle for clearing terminal when program is ran

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTk4MTkzNTk4Niw0NTkwMzY4ODcsMTQ3MT